 - The tenant no longer occupies the property.

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Withhold rent – Massachusetts landlord tenant law allows a tenant in to withhold rent in response to habitability issues.
-A tenant can withhold a portion of your rent if a proper notice to make necessary repairs has been sent to the landlord in writing or the local Board of Health has inspected the property and found health code violations and has notified the landlord.
+- Withhold Rent – Massachusetts landlord tenant law allows a tenant to withhold rent in response to habitability issues.
+A tenant can withhold a portion of rent if a proper notice to make necessary repairs has been sent to the landlord in writing or the local Board of Health has inspected the property and found health code violations and has notified the landlord.
 To withhold rent, the violations need to endanger or materially impair the tenant’s health and safety.
 The amount withheld depends on each situation.

-- Repair and Deduct – If a landlord fails make the necessary repair within five days of notice or within 14 days after notice was given and a local code enforcement agency certifies that there is a code violation that is endangering or materially impairing a tenant’s safety, health or well-being, tenants have the right to pay for the repairs and deduct the amount from the monthly rent payments, not to exceed a total of four months’ rent.
+- Repair and Deduct – If a landlord fails make the necessary repair within five days of notice or within 14 days after notice was given and a local code enforcement agency certifies that there is a code violation that is endangering or materially impairing a tenant’s safety, health or well-being, tenants have the right to pay for the repairs.
+Tenants may deduct the amount from the monthly rent payments, not to exceed a total of four months’ rent.

-Landlords in Massachusetts can terminate the tenancy or increase the rent in retaliation of a tenant making a complaint to the local code enforcement agency.
+Landlords in Massachusetts cannot evict or increase the rent in retaliation of a tenant making a complaint to the local code enforcement agency.
 Retaliation against tenants for requesting repairs that affect habitability is illegal under Massachusetts law within six months of the following tenant’s actions:

 Landlords found guilty of retaliation will be required to pay an amount equal to at least one month’s rent but not more than three months’ rent.

 - Commonwealth of Massachusetts, General Laws, Part II, Title 1, Chapter 186 – Estates for Years and At-Will.